emilyashe5170/emilyashe5170.github.io/_posts/2019-11-27-designposter.md

-Starting with pencil sketches, I designed a poster that would feel welcomeing to indiviuals looking at this program from high school:
+Starting with pencil sketches, I designed a poster that I believe would feel welcomeing to indiviuals looking at this program from high school:
 ![Netlify CMS Screenshot](/assets/img/uploads/pencilposter.jpeg)
 Followed by actually designing it in Adobe Illustrator:
 ![Netlify CMS Screenshot|512x397,20%](/assets/img/uploads/illustratorposter.jpeg)